hclcnx/customizer/docs/IBMConnectionsCustomizer.md

 This `waitFor()` function is thus called passing in the callback function to manipulate the DOM and modify the UI.
-The interesting part of the callback function (Line 31 as already highlighted) locates a DOM element and assigns “Hello World” as the text content.
+The interesting part of the callback function (Line 31 as already highlighted) locates a DOM element and assigns "Hello World" as the text content.
 When this extension is loaded and run by Customizer then the IBM Connections Homepage is modified in the manner shown in Figure 3.